telerik/winforms-docs/installation-and-upgrades/preview-releases.md

 # Preview Release

 The Preview is a minor release of the **Telerik UI for WinForms** assemblies, that is uploaded between the major releases.
 The major releases are Q1, Q2, Q3 and Q4.
 Unlike the scheduled major releases, the Preview versions are released on demand which means their frequency can vary from none to several versions between two major releases.
-This approach allows more flexibility as the users can test the latest bug fixes and provide feedback before the major release is launched.
+This approach allows more flexibility as the users can test the latest bug fixes and improvements, provide feedback before the major release is offically launched.

 ## Downloading the Preview Release